Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$

 Then, we define $\chi^2$ as a function of $A,~k,~b$ by

 We extract values $\bar A$, $\bar k$, and $\bar b$ of the fitting parameters by minimizing $\chi^2(A,k,b)$.
-The first line of the third part in \tref{table:1} gives their estimates and also the parentheses showing digits including errors, which were put based on differences between two results to two groups of independent runs (e.g., we divided 1,000 independent runs into two groups, and performed fitting calculation for each).
+The first line of the third column in \myTable{table:1} gives their estimates and errors given by the parenthesized digits, which were put based on differences between two results to two groups of independent runs (e.g., we divided 1000 independent runs into two groups and performed fitting calculation for each).

 We have expected the extracted values to be obtained under a well-controlled condition of systematic errors by carefully choosing the fitting region.
-To show concrete evidence to this statement, we perform fittings of data in different annular regions $\myann_\alpha$, and check the $\myann_\alpha$-dependence of an estimate as well as a reduced $\chi^2$ values, i.e.,
+To show concrete evidence to this statement, we perform fittings of data in different annular regions $\myann_\alpha$ and check the $\myann_\alpha$ dependence of an estimate as well as a reduced $\chi^2$ values, i.e.,